How to Clean Fruits and Vegetables

 When the clock is ticking and the kids are hungry, it can be tempting to do only a quick splash or skip the process altogether.
 But washing your produce helps remove dirt, debris, and pesticide residue, and can reduce your risk of food-borne illnesses like E. coli.
 The U.S. has seen multiple outbreaks of illness in recent years caused by contaminated produce like tomatoes, lettuce, and cantaloupe.

-Here’s how to safely handle your summer fruits and veggies:
+Here’s how to safely handle your fruits and veggies:

 Buy and Store Smart